Capsize-Games/airunner/README.md

 ### Stable Diffusion on your own hardware

 No web server to run, additional requirements to install or technical knowledge required.
-[Just download the compiled package](https://capsizegames.itch.io/ai-runner) and run to start generating AI Art.
+[Just download the compiled package](https://capsizegames.itch.io/ai-runner) and start generating AI Art!

 ---